 - a.
 The Union may deal with relatively small amounts of cash which has been collected for events or for charity.
-All money should be stored in the safe as soon as it is received and this deposit to be recorded on the Safe Tracking Sheet. - b.
-Monies in the safe should be banked as soon as possible.
+All money should be secured as soon as it is received. - b.
+Monies should be banked as soon as possible.
 Two people should always be present when transporting money.
 Monies will be counted by the 'Magic Money Tree' at Metro Bank.
 There is no need to count money before this time. - c.
 The minimum number of people possible should have access to safe keys.
 Safe keys are held by the Head of Business & Development and the Opportunities Manager. - d.
-For more information please refer to the Banking Deposit procedures for more details.
+For more information please refer to the Banking Deposit procedures.